eliabntt/animated_human_SMPL_to_USD/README.md

 `sample_id` if is an ID it will process that ID otherwise you can set it to all or leave it empty and it will process the whole set of data.

+`last_sample` is used in case `sample_id` is empty and will be used to signal where to restart the processing.

-If running multiple loops the code will automatically periodically _clean_ the whole simulation environment including textures and materials to avoid crashing.
+If running multiple generations the code will automatically periodically _clean_ the whole simulation environment including textures and materials to avoid crashing.

 - Cloth3D single sample example `--python-use-system-env --python-exit-code 0 --python start_blend_debug.py -- generate_sequence.py --dataset cloth3d --output_dir outdir --samples_dir cloth3d\train --last_sample 01056 --parent_path D:\generate_people\data_folder\ --sample_id 01056`